top of page

 Trained in Design Sciences —a transdisciplinary field combining architecture, urban planning, and landscape design— Dr. Uehara completed his doctoral research on applying ecological planning to promote sustainable land use.
 His work bridges the gap between design practice and academic research.

-He is a leading ”Design Science” practitioner in disaster prediction and recovery planning, integrating Ian McHarg's "Design with Nature" approach with Japan’s 1980 National Environmental Inventory developed by the former National Land Agency.
-His overlay mapping project contributed to population recovery following the 2011 Great East Japan Earthquake and Tsunami.
+He is a leading Design Science researcher in disaster prediction and recovery planning, integrating Ian McHarg's Design with Nature philosophy with Japan's 1980 National Environmental Inventory developed by the former National Land Agency.
+His research has demonstrated the practical value of ecological planning through applications to post-disaster recovery and multi-hazard environmental assessment following the 2011 Great East Japan Earthquake and Tsunami.

 His contributions have been recognized with awards, including: